 and includes a spa pool, but does not include a spa bath, anything that is situated within a bathroom or anything declared by the regulations not to be a swimming pool for the purposes of this Act.

-The NSW Swimming Pool Act 1992 and Swimming Pools Regulation 2008 are the key pieces of legislation for swimming pools in NSW.
+The NSW Swimming Pool Act 1992 and its regulation are the key pieces of legislation for swimming pools in NSW.

 Both of these pieces of legislation are freely available for viewing via the NSW Legislation website.